 — 株式会社ぴえろ (@studiopierrot) March 26, 2017

 Studio Pierrot is an animation studio that was founded in 1979 with its headquarters in Mitaka, Tokyo.
-The name comes from the classic character “Pierrot”, which in Japanese means “clown”.
+The name comes from the classic character “Pierrot”, which in Japanese means “clown” (coming from French).
 The company logo also has the black and white face of a clown on it.
 Studio Pierrot is a more well-known animation studio having produced worldwide hits such as Naruto, Bleach, Tokyo Ghoul, Yu Yu Hakusho, and Fushigi Yugi.
 Yu Yu Hakusho and Saiyuki won the Animage Grand Prix award.

 Unlike the less fortunate Manglobe, Studio Pierrot seems to have more projects constantly in the works and doesn’t appear to be in any immediate financial danger.